Skillz-Cabana/.github/profile/README.md

-# Banana's Bungalow
+# Skillz' Laboratory
 Hello!
-Welcome to the offical Banana's Bungalow Organization.
+Welcome to the offical Skillz' Laboratory Organization.
 This is where you can see the plugins we use and view the current status of plugins (and their features.)

 ## Current Plugins